YunHsiao/Crysknife/README.md

 `^BaseDomain`
 * Indicating current rule line is in base domain, therefore can only be overrule by the same domain directives
-* Use this iff you want to override base rules defined in [BaseInjector.ini](BaseInjector.ini)
+* Use this iff you want to override base rules defined in [BaseCrysknife.ini](BaseCrysknife.ini)
 * Must be defined at the start of the current rule.

 `Always`